ksalama/tfx-workshop/01-tfx-libraries-deepdive/README.md

 ![alt text](imgs/tfx-libraries.png "TFX libraries in action!")

-The dataset used in these labs is the UCI Adult Dataset: https://archive.ics.uci.edu/ml/datasets/adult It is a classification dataset, where the task is to predict whether income exceeds 50K USD per yearr based on census data.
+The dataset used in these labs is the **UCI Adult Dataset**: https://archive.ics.uci.edu/ml/datasets/adult.

+It is a classification dataset, where the task is to predict whether income exceeds 50K USD per yearr based on census data.
 It is also known as "Census Income" dataset.